-If you unexpectedly encounter strong turbulence, fly with about 20% brake applied to increase the internal pressure and the angle of attack of the canopy and land as soon as possible.
+If you unexpectedly encounter strong turbulence, fly with about 20% brake applied to increase the angle of attack of the canopy and land as soon as possible.
 If the air is turbulent on landing approach, land with Big Ears.

 Learn to fly actively and to anticipate collapses and prevent them by applying brake when needed before you have unwanted collapses.